hasan-hosen/portfolio-project/README.md

   - **Mobile:** Performance 100%, SEO 100% (Speed slightly lower)
 - Code optimized for efficiency and fast loading times.

-### ✅ Cross-Browser Compatibility
+### ✅ Code Quality & Standards
+- **Clean and Consistent Code Formatting:** The code follows best practices for readability and maintainability.
+- **Valid HTML & CSS:** All HTML and CSS files are properly validated with no errors.
+- **No Console Errors:** The project runs smoothly without any JavaScript console errors.
+- **Updated Dependencies:** All dependencies used in the project are up to date to ensure stability and security.
-- Vendor prefixes added to ensure smooth performance across all major browsers.
+- **Cross-Browser Compatibility:** Vendor prefixes added to ensure smooth performance across all major browsers.

 ### ✅ ACO Standards & Best Practices
 - SEO-friendly structure.